Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 * 2 bytes (4-5): data size (in current block)
 * 4090 bytes (6-4095): content data; followed by "FF", if data size is lesser than 4090 bytes

-##### Patch order
+##### Effects order
-Patch order can be organized by using FLST_SEQ.ZDT/FLST_SEQ.ZT2 files.
+The order of effects can be organized by using FLST_SEQ.ZDT/FLST_SEQ.ZT2 files.
 In the current version of Zoom Firmware Editor those files are not used (and automatically excluded from the firmware: that gives 2 extra blocks of free space).
-Patch file order is achieved by sorting the file table.
-That kind of sorting is limited: patches are still grouped by the effect type.
+Effect file order is achieved by sorting the file table.
+That kind of sorting is limited: effects are still grouped by the effect type.

 ## TODO
 * Add columns: effect type, effect description